Curriculum & Instruction

 Overview

 The District 95 Office of Curriculum and Instruction coordinates resources, programs, and support services to meet the diverse educational needs of our students.
 These services includes programs for accelerated learners, English Learners, and intervention services for reading support.
 In addition, the curriculum office coordinates instructional print and digital resources available for teachers and students through classrooms and our Library Media Centers.
-Extended learning opportunities are available through summer school offerings and Title I after-school programs*.
+Extended learning opportunities are available through summer school offerings*.

 *Title I programs are available only in Title I schools for identified students.